Ahmad-Shaer/SoftwareProject/README.md

 recommendations, and a robust review system, offering travelers a seamless and enjoyable hotel booking experience within Palestine.

-our paer and demo video is included in the following drive link https://drive.google.com/drive/folders/1VLBsf3lmiPq1_Ft4wR7nZhB05on5UnKV
+our paper and demo video is included in the following drive link https://drive.google.com/drive/folders/1VLBsf3lmiPq1_Ft4wR7nZhB05on5UnKV